HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/quickstart.md

 # Quickstart

 This guide allows new users with working experience in HCL Notes and HCL Domino to quickly get started with Domino REST API.
+These are the steps:

+- Download the installer or Container (a.k.a.
+Docker) image
+- [Install](installconfig/index.md) and run the REST API
+- Follow [the tutorials](../tutorial/index.md) to learn about [AdminUI](../tutorial/adminui.md),
+- Read the introduction to the concepts, especially [schemas and scopes](../topicguides/understanding.md)
+- Get to know [Postman and curl](../tutorial/postmancurl.md), two invaluable tools for REST usage

 ## Downloading Domino REST API